locustio/locust/docs/testing-other-systems.rst

 .. literalinclude:: ../examples/mqtt/locustfile.py

-Alternatively, if you need more control over the Mqtt client you can implement your own custom implementation.
+Alternatively, if you need more control over the Mqtt client you can use a custom implementation.

 .. literalinclude:: ../examples/mqtt/locustfile_custom_mqtt_client.py